↑

 Jump to Recipe

-two image collage showing a peanut butter muffins split in half with a jelly center.
-Bottom image is the whole muffin in a parchment liner. center color block with text overlay.
+Three image collage showing peanut butter and jelly muffins.
+Muffins are shown split with the a jelly center, whole in a parchment liner and ready to eat.
+Center color block with text overlay.

 Make sure to try these yummy muffin recipes: Chocolate Chip Muffins, Apple Muffins and Blueberry Lemon Cream Cheese Muffins!